-Facilitation payment, often referred to as "Duit Kopi", is an illegal or unofficial payment or other gratification given in return for services or benefits in which the payer is legally entitled to receive without making such payment.
-It is important to note that facilitation payments do not necessarily involve cash or other financial asset, it may be in the form of any advantage with the intention to influence the recipients in carrying out their duties.
+Facilitation payment, often referred to as "Duit Kopi", is an illegal or unofficial payment or other advantages given in return for services or benefits in which the payer is legally entitled to receive without making such payment.
+It is important to note that facilitation payments do not necessarily involve cash or other financial asset, it may be in the form of any advantage with the intention to influence them in their duties.

-Facilitation payment usually occurs as a payment to a public official, public body or any person who has authority to grant the following which includes but not limited to approvals, certification, licences, permissions or permits, in order to secure or expedite such process.
+Facilitation payment usually occurs as a payment to a public official, public body or any person who has authority to grant the following which includes but not limited to approvals, certification, licenses, permissions or permits, in order to secure or expedite such process.